-Douglas Fisher, Nancy Frey, and John Hattie offer a glimpse into their new book, The Distance Learning Playbook.
-I structured this EmpowerED 3-2-1 using three themes at the heart of Hattie’s 10 Mindframes for Visible Learning as the 3 Big Ideas.
+Douglas Fisher, Nancy Frey, and John Hattie’s new book, The Distance Learning Playbook was just released by Corwin.
+I structured this article around three themes at the heart of Hattie’s 10 Mindframes for Visible Learning as they relate to distance learning.

 3 Big Ideas

 - Investment in learning means that there is a drive to foster each student’s increasing ability to recognize when they are learning, when they are not, and how to go about fixing it.
 (Hattie)